aviaryan/learn-for-free/CONTRIBUTING.md

 [![{image alt}]({Image URL of the resource, hosted on GitHub CDN})]({URL to the resource})
 ```

-To host images on GitHub, see the section below.
+To host images on GitHub, see the [hosting images section](#host).

+## Ordering of topics and resources

+In `README.md`, topics should be ordered in alphabetical order.

+In a topic file such as [finance.md](https://github.com/aviaryan/learn-for-free/blob/master/finance.md), sub-topics should be ordered in alphabetical order.

+The resources in each of the sub-topics should be ordered in the order they were added.

+<a name="host"></a>
 ### Hosting images on GitHub

 1. Open a [new issue](https://github.com/aviaryan/learn-for-free/issues/new) on any repository.